Don Galo: History

 The barangay was originally known as Santa Monica, and was named for the barrio's patroness whose image is enshrined in the Santa Monica chapel on Santa Monica Street originally built in the 17th century.
 It takes its present name from a local hero of the Red Sea incident during the 1574 Battle of Manila, so named for the blood of invaders that spilled on it on November 30, 1574.
 The man, known simply as Galo, was said to have led his barrio folks in a successful effort to stop the advance of invading forces led by the Chinese pirate Limahong.
 The man was knighted by the Spanish colonial government in Manila for his heroism and was granted the title of "Don" after leading his barrio folks against the pirates.

 From a traditional fishing village occupying a narrow strip of land on an estuary leading to Manila Bay, Don Galo now covers a total land area of 23.22 ha through land reclamation in the 1970s and 1980s.
 The Asia World subdistrict, part of the Boulevard 2000 project initiated by the Philippine Reclamation Authority in 1977, added 200 ha of land to Parañaque now shared between Don Galo and Tambo.
 The Manila–Cavite Expressway, also built on reclaimed land in the foreshore area of Don Galo, Tambo, La Huerta and San Dionisio, was opened in 1985.
 The national government appropriated 2.3 ha of these reclaimed lands in Don Galo for socialized housing in 2005.

 A monument commemorating the 1574 Battle of Manila with the statues of Don Galo and Limahong was unveiled at Don Galo Park in 2012.

+In July 2026, Don Galo officially expanded its boundary westward into the Bay City reclamation area, after voters ratified City Ordinance No. 2023-19 that implements a straight-line boundary approach.
+It now includes the Marina Bay residential development.